Subsentient/volition/README.md

 ```
 This script, by default, compiles Volition in debug mode, which enables considerably more chatter at stdout for the three programs.

+To create a password for the admin, add a global config key AdminLogins and set it to e.g. User1,Pass1|User2,Pass2 via Control.

 You will need to add the authentication token that the script generates for the node into the server.
 You can do that from the control program in the Server menu >> Authorization tokens >> add token.
 Right now, enter 0 for the permissions when prompted, as they're not utilized.

 Have fun experimenting with Volition!

 ## Contributing